penguinboots/lil-messenger-clone/README.md

 A full-stack, real-time Messenger clone.
 Uses Next, React, Tailwind, Prisma, MongoDB, NextAuth, Pusher, and more.
 Responsive for desktop, tablet, and mobile views.
 Hosted [here](https://lil-messenger-clone.vercel.app/) on Vercel.

+Guided by an amazing tutorial from [Code with Antonio](https://www.youtube.com/@codewithantonio).

 ## Main Features
 - Real-time messaging using Pusher
 - Message notifications and read-receipts